vhpvmx/dancereco/README.md

 * I use $ as a terminal prompt indicator

+I found errors while creating the docker image, you can find out the problem opening an interactive session:

+$sudo docker run -it --entrypoint sh dancereco

+Then you have a shell, you can list your files, check the content of them or execute the app with this command:

+$python app.py

 Here you can check the development of the DL model: https://github.com/vhpvmx/danceClassifier

 Enjoy!